paretoman/votekit/tutorial/voteCasters.md

 ### Pairwise Tallies

 Pairwise tallies are indexed by a pair of candidates.
 The winning candidate is first and the losing candidate is second.
+* pairwiseTallyFractions have the same lack of context as tallyFractions.
+Just a number from 0 to 1, indexed by a pair of candidates.
 * ranking
   * winsPairwise: The number of wins for the first of a pair of candidates.
   * winFractionPairwise: The fraction of wins for the first of a pair of candidates.

 ## Votes

-Some of the following is output from a vote caster as the "votes" data structure.
+Some of the following object is output from a vote caster as the "votes" data structure.

+* preferenceTallies:
+  * voteFractions - the fraction of the population with a preference.
-* Preferences:
+  * Preferences
     * scoreVotes - Each preference has a score for each candidate.
     * rankings - Each preference has a rank for each candidate.
     * cansByRankList - Each preference is a list indexed by ranking.
 A list of candidates is at each ranking.
     * There is no "pluralityVotes" list of preferences because it isn't needed.
 It would be an identity matrix.

-  * voteFractions - the fraction of the population with a preference.
-* Tallies:
+* candidateTallies:
   * tallyFractions - a fraction for each candidate.

+* pairwiseTallies:

   * pairwiseTallyFractions - a fraction for each pair of candidates.

-* Visualization:
+* votesByGeom:
-  * votesByGeom: Vote data for each voter geometry.
+  * Vote data for each voter geometry.
 A list of votesForGeom.
-  * votesForGeom: Vote data for just one voter geometry.
-  * votesForGeom parts may include one of the following, depending on the vote caster:
+  * votesForGeom: Vote data for just one voter geometry. votesForGeom parts may include one of the following, depending on the vote caster:
     * { ranking, cells }
     * { ranking, intervalBorders }
     * { grid, voteSet, voterGeom }

+* parties: { partiesByCan, numParties }